jhildenbiddle/canvas-size/README.md

 **Single tests**

 Single tests return a `boolean` to indicate if the specified canvas dimensions are supported by the browser.
 Failed tests will return almost immediately.
-Successful tests times are dependent upon the browser, hardware, and canvas dimensions used.
+Successful test times are dependent upon the browser, hardware, and canvas dimensions used.

 ```js
 var isValidCanvas = canvasSize.test({